Nico-Chico/Genetic-Algorithm-for-Knapsack-Problem/README.md

 *Please read first `Lab1.pdf'*

-### 1. Implementation of the task generator
+### 1. Criteria Aclaration on Implementation of the task generator

 Knapsack problem `function generate(n, w, s, output_file)` Lab1.pdf sentence that the set of generated items meets the following criteria:
 ![criteria img](https://gitlab.com/Nico_Chico/Genetic-Algorithm-for-Knapsack-Problem/-/raw/master/others/generation_criteria.png)

-I was confused here.
+I was confused here:
 **What is second criteria for?
 It's saying I have to program it?
 Or it's saying it's a property that's fulfilled?**

-I tried to make myself clear:
-Knowing that it is a random distribution, these sums are aproxmitly the  "mean × nº elements" · e.g for 'w'.
+Let's see.
+Knowing that it is a random distribution, these sums should be approximately "the mean × nº elements" · e.g for 'w'.

-Average (mean) hoped :
+Average (mean) hoped:

  (1 + (10×w/n) )/2 ≈ 5w/n

 ∑wi ≈ (5w/n) × n = 5w ≫ 2w

-It will be satisfied in most of the cases.
-Because the range our random variables.
+Seeing this we realize that the second criteria is a property that will be met in the vast majority of cases.
+So we don't have to program anything to force the criteria to be met.

+Also, in case there is any doubt, I made tests, checking the value of these sums.
+The result was what we expected.
+About 5w.

 <!--
 ## Testing our Genetic Algorithm 👨‍🔬️ ⚙️